Gtalen/data-analytics/README.md

 ### Contributors
 - Ebelechukwu Chidimma Igwagu

-- Contributing: This project is open to to contribution.
+- Contributing: This project is open to external contribution.